smtcs/cdn/README.md

 This is a cdn where everyone from the Summit Public Schools Computer Science Expidition can use the same versions of libraries to avoid conflicts.

-This server is powered by [sinatra](http://sinatrarb.com/) with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled so you can use it for link and script tags
+This server is powered by [sinatra](http://sinatrarb.com/) with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled so you can use it for link and script tags.

 #### Tests

-I wrote a lot of tests for this application so I know that everything works as it should, if you would like to see a lot of green and all the tests I wrote go to [this](http://cdn.smtcs.rocks/test) link for the tests
+I wrote a lot of tests for this application so I know that everything works as it should, if you would like to see a lot of green and all the tests I wrote go to [this](http://cdn.smtcs.rocks/test) link for the tests.

 ## List of frameworks